openstack/puppet-swift/README.md

 ### swift

-swift is a combination of Puppet manifest and ruby code to delivery configuration and extra functionality through types and providers.
+puppet-swift is a combination of Puppet manifest and ruby code to deliver configuration and extra functionality through types and providers.

 ### Types